 (1) In the interest of public safety, DNP requests for non-residential Customers that have been identified by the MOU/EC as critical or critical Load will be either rejected with an A13 code with remarks that will reflect life support/critical care or Completed Unexecutable by the MOU/EC with the appropriate TX SET reason code.

 (2) In the event that a life threatening situation is discovered or the FSR determines that the Premise qualifies as a critical Load although currently not indicated as such, the DNP request will be Completed Unexecutable with the appropriate TX SET reason code.
-There will be no charges billed to the CR for service orders Completed Unexecutable orders would be billed to the CR under this scenario.
+There will be no charges billed to the CR for service orders Completed Unexecutable.

 (3) Upon discovery of red lights or equipment associated with supporting air traffic control or other associated Federal Aviation Administration (FAA) activities, FSR will Complete Unexecutable the DNP request.
 In the MOU/EC territory, CRs requesting DNP for FAA related Premises must contact the MOU/EC to arrange for disconnection.
-To complete DNP request for critical care Premise, CRs will need to contact the MOU/EC according to the table below. to coordinate with their CR relations managers at the MOU/EC.
+To complete DNP request for critical care Premise, CRs will need to contact the MOU/EC according to the table below.